-To use your Raspberry Pi as a hotspot or access point is actually quite easy.
-You will find a lot of guides that talk about lengthy manual configurations via commandline with hostapd and so on.
+To use your Raspberry Pi as a hotspot or access point is actually straightforward.
+You will find many guides that talk about lengthy manual configurations via command line with hostapd and so on.
 But it is actually much easier if you use RaspAP.
 Not only is the installation much easier – you also get a graphical interface (GUI) to manage your Wi-Fi hotspot or access point.
-Once this is done you only need a few simple additional steps to turn your Raspberry Pi into a VPN router.
+Once this is done, you only need a few simple additional steps to turn your Raspberry Pi into a VPN router.
 RaspAP does work Raspbian Buster that I am using in this tutorial.

 Quick guide how to use your Raspberry Pi as a VPN router

 To use your Raspberry Pi as a VPN router seems to be more complicated that it actually is.
 In a nutshell those are the steps required:

 - Install Raspbian Buster onto your Raspberry Pi.
 I am using Raspbian Light as a graphical interface is not necessary.